Property Restitution in Warsaw: Information for Holocaust Survivors and Their Heirs

 What To Do If You or Your Relative Filed a Claim for Property in Warsaw

-In addition, six tables (one for each of the February 22, March 29, April 26, June 5, July 19, July 27, September 19, November 23, December 22, and January 31 announcements) compiling information listed in the announcements may be found here.– please note that this document was not compiled by WJRO, and WJRO has not checked its accuracy.
+In addition, seven tables (one for each of the February 22, March 29, April 26, June 5, July 19, July 27, September 19, November 23, December 22, and January 31 announcements) compiling information listed in the announcements may be found here.– please note that this document was not compiled by WJRO, and WJRO has not checked its accuracy.

 - You have six months to come forward from the time the City of Warsaw publishes an announcement about your property.

 - You will have three months after that to provide proof that you have a right to the property.
 This may involve taking legal action in Warsaw, such as successorship proceedings to prove that you are the heir.

 - If the property owner does not meet these deadlines, the case will be discontinued and the property will be transferred to the State Treasury or the City of Warsaw.

 It is not known at this time when the City of Warsaw will publish an announcement about any given property.
 Such an announcement triggers the six-month deadline for that particular property.

 But even if the city does not publish an announcement of your property, you can still pursue that claim.

 - The Holocaust Restitution Committee, which advocates for private property restitution in Poland, provides some advice about finding a lawyer regarding claims.
 Click here to read the letter from the Holocaust Restitution Committee.